How to simply track Google Ad campaigns in Freshsales CRM

 If you pass this UTM data into Freshsales CRM and use it to see how many leads your Google Ads campaigns have generated, you’ll receive three different sources you need to stitch together manually.

-You don’t have to put up with this with Attributer because it can recognize the possibility of capitalization and other inconsistencies and would appoint the leads to the Paid Search channel no matter what.
+You don’t have to put up with this with Attributer because it can recognise capitalization and other inconsistencies and would appoint these leads to the Paid Search channel regardless.

 4. Records landing page data

-With Attributer’s feature of capturing channel data, landing page (i.e., attributer.io/blog/capture-utm-parameters), and landing page category (i.e., /blog).
+As well as capturing the UTM parameters you place behind your Google Ads, Attributer also captures landing page (i.e., attributer.io/blog/capture-utm-parameters), and landing page category (i.e., /blog).

 With this information, you will see how sections on your site are performing in terms of leads, customers, and revenue generation.

-And since Attributer captures both landing page data and landing page group, you can find out how your blog section is performing in its entirety and focus in on each blog post’s performance.
+And since Attributer captures both landing page data and landing page group, you can find out how your blog section is performing in its entirety as well as drill down and see how many leads & customers each blog post is generating.

 Wrap up

-If you’ve been wondering how to monitor your Google Ads’ success in Freshsales CRM, then Attributer is an excellent solution.
+If you’ve been wondering how to track your Google Ad campaigns in Freshsales CRM, then Attributer is an excellent solution.

-It will capture the UTM parameters behind your Google Ad campaigns and send them to Freshsales CRM, where you can create reports that reveal the campaigns where your leads and customers have come from.
+It will capture the UTM parameters you put behind your Google Ad campaigns and send them to Freshsales CRM, where you can create reports that show the campaigns your leads and customers are coming from.

 In addition, Attributer also provides data on leads that come from other channels.
 This way, you can track the source of ALL your leads, not just those from Google Ads.
-Ultimately, you’ll make an informed decision about where to invest in growing your business.
+Ultimately, you’ll be able to make more informed decisions about where to invest in growing your business.

 Get Started For Free